PaddlePaddle/PaddleOCR/README.md

 - Thanks [authorfu](https://github.com/authorfu) for contributing Android demo  and [xiadeye](https://github.com/xiadeye) contributing iOS demo, respectively.
 - Thanks [BeyondYourself](https://github.com/BeyondYourself) for contributing many great suggestions and simplifying part of the code style.
 - Thanks [tangmq](https://gitee.com/tangmq) for contributing Dockerized deployment services to PaddleOCR and supporting the rapid release of callable Restful API services.
+- Thanks [lijinhan](https://github.com/lijinhan) for contributing a new way, i.e., java SpringBoot, to achieve the request for the Hubserving deployment.
+- Thanks [Mejans](https://github.com/Mejans) for contributing the Occitan corpus and character set.
+- Thanks [LKKlein](https://github.com/LKKlein) for contributing a new deploying package with the Golang program language.
+- Thanks [Evezerest](https://github.com/Evezerest), [ninetailskim](https://github.com/ninetailskim), [edencfc](https://github.com/edencfc), [BeyondYourself](https://github.com/BeyondYourself) and [1084667371](https://github.com/1084667371) for contributing a new data annotation tool, i.e., PPOCRLabel。